Cherrybowll/algolabra/documentation/implementation.md

 - `UI`, which manages I/O between the user and the algorithm.
 Also a bit oddly handles writing/reading files
 - `FileHelper`, which provides the functionalities for reading/writing files to the UI
 - `MessageHelper`, which provides encoding and decoding of strings to integers using utf-8
+- `RandomHelper`, which provides generating of random 1024 bit integers with the first to bits being 1, guaranteeing 2048 bit products

 ## References